Stębark

 Stębark is a village in the administrative district of Gmina Grunwald, within Ostróda County, Warmian-Masurian Voivodeship, in northern Poland.
 The village is chiefly known for two historic battles which took place there or nearby: the 1410 Battle of Grunwald and the (Second) Battle of Tannenberg in World War I.

 Geography

 It is situated on the western edge of the historic Masuria region, southeast of the Dylewska Góra range.
-It lies approximately 25 km south-east of Ostróda and 40 km south-west of the regional capital Olsztyn.

 History

 The settlement was first mentioned as Tannenberge about 1335, when the area was part of the State of the Teutonic Order.
 The Old Polish name Sztambark was already documented in 1426.